mike-el/mike-el.github.io/README.md

 ![](https://github.com/mike-el/mike-el.github.io/blob/main/images/hadley_last_slice.jpg)

 ## Climate extremes
-Using a long time series of multi-dimensional weather station data, load into a dataframe, remove missing numbers and non-numeric identifiers (eg estimated data), classify each month of the time series as an outlier or not based on the k-means cluster algorithm, then use the seaborn package to visualise the multi-dimensional data set with points labelled orange if they are classed as an outlier or not.
+Using a long time series of multi-dimensional weather station data, load into a dataframe, remove missing numbers and non-numeric identifiers (eg estimated data), classify each month of the time series as an outlier or not based on the K nearest neighbours clustering algorithm, then use the seaborn package to visualise the multi-dimensional data set with points labelled orange if they are classed as an outlier or not.

 ![](https://github.com/mike-el/mike-el.github.io/blob/main/images/oxford_scatterplot_outliers.png)